By Rafael Blanes

 What is rate shopping?

 Rate shopping is a time-honored tradition in the lodging industry.
-Hotels would perform a daily call-around, phoning nearby hotels posing as a potential guest to inquire about rates and availability so they could benchmark their prices.
+Hotels would perform a daily call-around, phoning nearby hotels posing as a potential guest to inquire about rates and availability so they could benchmark their own hotel prices.
 More recently, hotels check their competitors’ rates online, using online travel agencies (OTAs) to ensure their own rates are positioned appropriately.

 The challenge is that hotel compset pricing is extremely volatile today, especially post-pandemic, with rates changing regularly – sometimes several times a day.
 With a property to run and guests to take care of, who has time to keep track of compset rates manually?